Atlético Bucaramanga: Club Nicknames

 Atlético Bucaramanga fans and the press are fond of the nickname "Los Leopardos" (The Leopards).
 This name was coined in the 1950s and comes from the club's yellowish uniforms, which resemble the animal's fur.
 The club and its fans are also sometimes referred to as "Los Búcaros", after the Búcaro tree that gives the city of Bucaramanga its name.

 Stadium

-Atlético Bucaramanga plays its home games in the Alfonso López stadium.
+Atlético Bucaramanga plays its home games at the Américo Montanini stadium in Bucaramanga, known as Estadio Alfonso López until 11 June 2024.